Johann Sigismund Scholze

-Johann Sigismund Scholze alias Sperontes (20 March 1705 in Lobendau bei Liegnitz (today Lubiatów near Złotoryja) 28 September 1750 in Leipzig) was a Silesian music anthologist and poet.
+Johann Sigismund Scholze alias Sperontes (20 March 1705 in Lobendau bei Liegnitz, Silesia, Bohemia (today Lubiatów near Złotoryja) 28 September 1750 in Leipzig) was a Silesian music anthologist and poet.

 Life

 Little is known about the life of Scholze.
 He was the son of a clerk, and attended school in Liegnitz until the beginning of his studies in Leipzig.
 In 1729 he was in Leipzig, where on 3 January, he got married with the widow from Halle, with whom he had begun a relationship.
 The children died young.
 Only one survived him.
 His wife died on 12 February 1738.
 His own funeral in poorer shape was on 30 September 1750.

 Stolze published under the pseudonym of Sperontes.
 We owe the discovery of the real identity of the poet to the musicologist Philipp Spitta, who published in 1885 a fundamental work Sperontes.